Shape-Guided Diffusion with Inside-Outside Attention

 \section{Related Work}

-\textbf{Diffusion Models} Diffusion models~\cite{sohl2015deep} have had remarkable success in image synthesis.
-They define a Markov chain of diffusion steps that slowly adds random noise to data then learn a model that can reverse the diffusion process to construct desired data samples from the noise.
-Variants of diffusion models include Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising}, Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising}, and score-based models~\cite{song2020score}.
-Classifier guidance~\cite{dhariwal2021guided} and classifier-free guidance~\cite{ho2022classifier} have been investigated for conditional image synthesis.
+\textbf{Diffusion Models} Diffusion models~\cite{sohl2015deep} define a Markov chain of diffusion steps that slowly adds random noise to data then learn a model to reverse this process.
+Variants include Denoising Diffusion Probabilistic Models (DDPM)~\cite{ho2020denoising}, Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising}, and score-based models~\cite{song2020score}.
 Recently, diffusion models~\cite{ramesh2021zero,nichol2022glide, rombach2021highresolution,saharia2022imagen} have shown impressive performance on text-guided image synthesis.
 Our work focuses on adapting these diffusion models towards text-guided local editing according to a text prompt and object mask.

-\textbf{Global and Local Image Editing} Researchers have proposed a variety of methods to extend generative models towards image editing.
-For text-guided global editing, StyleCLIP~\cite{patashnik2021styleclip} adapts StyleGAN~\cite{karras2019style} and DiffusionCLIP~\cite{kim2022diffusionclip} adapts diffusion models to edit entire images according to a text prompt using CLIP~\cite{radford2021learning}.
+\textbf{Global and Local Image Editing} Various works have extended generative models towards image editing.
+For text-guided global editing, StyleCLIP~\cite{patashnik2021styleclip} adapts StyleGAN~\cite{karras2019style} and DiffusionCLIP~\cite{kim2022diffusionclip} adapts diffusion models to edit entire images according to a text prompt.
 Blended Diffusion \cite{avrahami2022blended} proposes a method for local editing constrained to a mask by copying an appropriately noised version of the source image's background at each diffusion timestep.
 While this ``copy background'' technique can be generally combined with other methods to enable local editing in diffusion models, we demonstrate that this method alone is insufficient for preserving object shape, and we further improve shape faithfulness with our proposed method.

-\textbf{Structure Preserving Image Editing} Aside from global and local image editing, there also exists work in structure preserving image editing.
-These works aim to maintain structure, including the position or pose of the object to be edited.
-To achieve structure preservation, some works copy random seeds~\cite{wu2022unifying}, finetune model weights~\cite{valevski2022unitune, kawar2022imagic}, copy features and self-attention maps~\cite{tumanyan2022pnp}, or condition on a partially noised version of the source image ~\cite{meng2022sdedit}.
-Prompt-to-Prompt (P2P)~\cite{hertz2022prompt} copies cross-attention maps from the source to target image, and follow up works concurrent to ours improve its performance on real image editing ~\cite{mokady2022nulltext, brooks2022instructpix2pix}.